Code-Institute-Submissions/MS1-project-portfolio/README.md

 1. At first i had a grayscale on my background pic whitch looks nicer whitout.
 2. Several parts was "broken" in terms of alignment, mostly on mobile and tablets.
-3. I had alot of problems with the navbar, it broke on mobile and tablets.
+3. I had alot of problems with the navigation bar, it broke on mobile and tablets.
 4. In the beginning i didn´t use boostrap so much and i became a problem further in the project.

 ![alternativetext](assets/images/screen3.png)